Levelowel/levelowel.github.io/README.md

 - Select "ComplementaryShaders_3.XX.zip" and press "Done".
 - If you want to change any of the shader options, go to "Shaders..." again and click on "Shader Options..." in the lower right corner.

-## Now you are ready to enjoy your enhanced minecraft experience!
+## Now you can enjoy your enhanced Minecraft experience!